derpycode/cgenie.muffin/genie-userconfigs/MS/crichtonetal.CP.2021/readme.txt

 The user-config files can be found in the subdirectory: tracers

 Further details of these tracers can be found in the 'muffin' user manual, Section 21.1 under 'Include ’preformed’ tracers'.

-The commands to these experiments are:
+The commands for running these experiments are:

 -------------------------------------------
 ./runmuffin.sh muffin.CB.umQ00p0a.BASEScolr023789 MS/crichtonetal.CP.2021/tracers muffin.CB.umQ00p0a.BASEScolr023789.CASclosed.280_0p2.SPIN 10000